-The Triggered Email Marketing Playbook: Advanced Flows to Move Beyond Basic Automation
+The Triggered Email Marketing Playbook: Moving Beyond Basic Automation

 Build a high-performing triggered email marketing strategy using real-time behavior, advanced flows, and lifecycle segmentation to increase conversions and revenue.